petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/using-price-tiers-to-promote-more-buying.md

 ---
 # Using Price Tiers to Promote More Buying

-Apart from having unique discounts to specific account groups and a discount for orders above $5000, Clarity also offers tiered pricing for some of their products to encourage businesses to spend more.
+In addition to having unique discounts for specific account groups and a discount for orders above $5000, Clarity also offers tiered pricing for some of their products to encourage businesses to spend more.
 Tiered pricing adjusts the unit price of a product when purchased in additional quantity.
 You'll log in as Kyle Klein, the administrator for Clarity, and enable tiered pricing for one of their products.

 ## Enabling Tiered Pricing